 Or perhaps it is not.

-But the fact is, Tang (despite his age) has managed to eliminate one of the most important and clearest examples of where quantum computers seemed to have a great advantage over classical computers.
+But the fact is, Tang (despite her age) has managed to eliminate one of the most important and clearest examples of where quantum computers seemed to have a great advantage over classical computers.

 With that said, it is also true that Erwin Tang’s research paper is just one of the many papers that provide further evidence that there is a pretty fruitful interplay between classical algorithms and the study of quantum computing.